extraordinary-yh/student-databases/README.md

-# calculator
+# Student Database

-This repository implements a working calculator in Java, C and C++.
-The repository built multiple data-sturctures to back calculator operations, like linked lists, stacks, hashtables, and balanced binary search trees.
-The project summarizes my work in UCSD's Fall 2019 CSE12.
+This repository implements a student database where you could perform insert, delete look-up for a given student and print the whole database.
+The project constructed polimorphic generic container based data structures like linked-list, hash table and balanced binary search tree to store student information.
+All code are implemented in Java and C.